Recreation: from notes, memory, taste, & smell

 In 2008, I accompanied my brother on a trip to Italy, as he prepared to start his first year of university.
 There was a summer festival in our grandparents’ hometown, and there they were—castagne cookies.
 Just one bite, and I felt like I was home.

 The first iteration to try to make Meema’s recipe was in December 2024, while home visiting my extended family in upstate New York.
-I got it pretty close with figuring out the filling (converting from notes to actually doing mat, ie: grams and oz.) and I used gluten-free puff pastry, since it was already at the house.
+I got it pretty close with figuring out the filling (converting from notes to actually doing math, ie: grams and oz.) and I used gluten-free puff pastry, since it was already at the house.

-The second iteration occurred in March, during a focused weekend dedicated to testing Caputo gluten-free flour.
+The second iteration occurred in March 2025, during a focused weekend dedicated to testing Caputo gluten-free flour.
 Starting from a partial recipe, I reformulated the dough and successfully replicated the original structure, texture, and flavor profile.

 Next